AndrikSeeger/AndrikSeeger/README.md

 📹 Videos, repository and documentation of the E-Longboard coming soon

-💻 I'm a corporate student at the DHBW in Stuttgart, Germany.
-My subject is IT-Automotive (technical computer science along with automotive systems).
+💻 I'm a corporate student at the DHBW in Stuttgart, Germany studying IT-Automotive (technical computer science along with automotive systems).